mlcommons/inference/graph/R-GAT/README.md

 ## Automated command to run the benchmark via MLCommons CM

 Please see the [new docs site](https://docs.mlcommons.org/inference/benchmarks/graph/rgat/) for an automated way to run this benchmark across different available implementations and do an end-to-end submission with or without docker.

+You can also do `pip install cm4mlops` and then use `cm` commands for downloading the model and datasets using the commands given in the later sections.

 ## Setup
 Set the following helper variables